Iran deal could unleash big pent-up commercial aircraft demand

-NEW YORK/BERLIN (Reuters) - Airplane sales to Iran were cleared for take off after Tehran signed a nuclear agreement with six major powers on Tuesday, opening a potentially significant opportunity for Boeing Co (BA.N) and Airbus Group (AIR.PA) after decades of isolation.
+NEW YORK/BERLIN, July 14 (Reuters) - Airplane sales to Iran were cleared for take off after Tehran signed a nuclear agreement with six major powers on Tuesday, opening a potentially significant opportunity for Boeing Co and Airbus Group after decades of isolation.

 The agreement would lift all economic commercial sanctions including those relating to commercial aviation.